adrianschlatter/ppf.webref/docs/README.md

 ppf.webref is a web app providing an interface to a [JabRef SQL database](https://docs.jabref.org/collaborative-work/sqldatabase).
-It allows you to access your references from anywhere in the world and from any device with a web browser.
+Access your references from anywhere in the world and from any device with a web browser.
 You do not need to install Java, you do not need to install an app.
 Any non-archaic phone, tablet, PC, Mac, or Raspberry Pi will do.

-Create a JabRef database (using your normal JabRef) and configure ppf.webref to point to this database.
+Create a JabRef database (using your normal JabRef) and point ppf.webref to this database.
 Voila: Your references just became accessible worldwide.

 Note: ppf.webref provides *read-only* access to your library.
 To add, edit, or delete entries from your library, you still need a standard JabRef installation